jianminglok/KEWebHackathon/README.md

-Overview
+Overview <br />
 This repo holds sourcecode for the backend used in the demo project for KEWeb Hackathon.
 Project is built on top of Flask, Pyrebase and Typesense.

-🛠 Getting Started
+🛠 Getting Started <br />
-Install latest version of Python
+Install latest version of Python <br />
 Install project dependencies by running "pip install -r requirements.txt" from project root Run the main server and have fun!

-💻 Commands
+💻 Commands <br />
 python main.py Launch the main web server

-🏗 Project Structure
+🏗 Project Structure <br />
-Pre-guide.docx Instructions on creating Typesense, Firebase Authentication and Realtime database products.json Sample data file used for Realtime database requirements.txt Project dependencies
+Pre-guide.docx Instructions on creating Typesense, Firebase Authentication and Realtime database <br />
+products.json Sample data file used for Realtime database <br />
+requirements.txt Project dependencies <br />
-/static Icons, CSS files used for simple display /templates HTML files used for simple display
+/static Icons, CSS files used for simple display <br />
+/templates HTML files used for simple display